abusedev/hwid-grabber/README.md

 Download [here](https://github.com/abusedev/hwid-grabber/releases)

 ## Where do I put my HWID?
-Head [here](https://@buse/forums/whitelist.16/) on the forum.
-You can create a new Thread and post your HWID.
-Please post your HWID there, not in Discord.
+Head to the Discord and go to a "whitelist" forum to post your HWID.

 ## How long until I gain access?
 This can vary.
 But typically our team checks the forums multiple times per day.
 If you do not gain access within half a day there is an issue.